dcos-labs/dcos-openvpn/README.md

 ### Startup order
 1. run.sh checks for existing assets in Zookeeper and copies them to the container if they exist, otherwise initpki and genconfig are run
-1. Launchs the OpenVPN daemon in daemon mode, passing --daemon
+1. Launchs the OpenVPN daemon in daemon mode
 1. Starts the Python REST interface

 Troubleshooting
 --------------

+### Service

-1. Review stdout and stderr from the task's logs under the DC/OS Dashboard > Service > openvpn > running task > logs
+1. Review stdout and stderr from the task's logs under the **DC/OS Dashboard > Service > openvpn > running task > logs** v
-2. If the task is running on DC/OS, get a shell on the running container to investigate further:
+2. If the task is running on DC/OS, find out which agent is running the service using the DC/OS cli `dcos task | grep openvpn`
+4. SSH to that agent and get a shell on the running container
 ```
 docker ps
 docker exec -it <Container ID> /bin/bash
 ```
-/dcos/bin/runs.sh & /dcos/dcos_openvpn/web.py are the two main files to investigate.

-The container can also be launched local onto a Docker daemon.

-`run.sh reset` & `run.sh reset_container` are useful for testing, resetting both the Zookeeper znode & container and just the container respectively.

-Modifying run.sh run_server as follows it useful for testing changes to the REST interface
+5. /dcos is the working directory, `ps` should show both the openvpn daemon and the REST interface running
+6. /dcos/bin/run.sh has a number of useful functions for resetting and reconfiguring the container, review the source
+7. If you kill openvpn process, relaunch it manually and pass --log-append /var/log/openvpn.log you can then review connectivity issues

+### Local development

+If you wish to debug further, building the Docker image from the Dockerfile and amending `bin/run.sh` as follows allows you disable services for testing
 ```
 function run_server {
   source /dcos/bin/envs.sh